Shopify/unity-buy-sdk/EXAMPLES.md

 );
 ```

-**Extras**
+### Extras

-You may want to optionally drive users to setup their payment cards with Apple Pay.
+You might want to optionally drive users to setup their payment cards with Apple Pay.
 You can do so by using `CanShowNativePaySetup` and `ShowNativePaySetup`. `CanShowNativePaySetup` lets you know whether the device supports this, and `ShowNativePaySetup` launches the native `Wallet` app prompting the user to set up his or her card.

-### Custom queries
+## Custom queries

 The Unity Buy SDK is built on top of Shopify's [Storefront API](https://help.shopify.com/api/storefront-api), which is a GraphQL Web API.
 In GraphQL, you send queries to the endpoint and receive back a JSON responses.